-Phishing danger in Microsoft Teams: Vulnerability allows bypassing link restrictions
+Phishing danger in MS Teams: vulnerability to bypass link restrictions

 phishing attack by a hacker